JAPANESE CANADIAN HISTORY

 December 15 Masajiro Miyazaki, is appointed to the Order of Canada.
 The retired osteopath, over a period of 35 years, gave unselfish service to the residents of Lillooet, British Columbia, particularly those of Japanese and Indian backgrounds, even through in ill health.

-Ken Adachi’s book, The Enemy That Never Was: A History of the Japanese Canadians, is published by McClelland & Stewart, the first book to document the Japanese Canadian experience.
+Ken Adachi’s book, The Enemy That Never Was: A History of the Japanese Canadians, is published by McClelland & Stewart, a seminal book that documents the historical racism against Japanese Canadians from 1877 to 1975.

 Japanese Canadian Centennial 1977